isabelsaa/technical-test/README.md

 `./vendor/bin/simple-phpunit`

-Don worry about exceptions, that is absolutely normal.
+Dont worry about exceptions, that is absolutely normal.
 ****
 **Code Styles**